-Just some of the companies exhibiting this year are 360fly, AEE Technology, Atomos, Arri, Blackmagic, BlackRapid, Canon, Carl Zeiss, CeWe, DayMen, DJI, DNP, Epson, Fujifilm, GoPro, Hahnel, Hahnemühle, Hasselblad, Hoodman, HP, Ilford, JOBO, Kodak, Leica, Lensbaby, Manfrotto, Mitsubishi, Nikon, Noritsu, Olympus, Panasonic, Phase One, Phottix, Polaroid, Profoto, Ricoh Imaging, Ringfoto, Rollei, SanDisk, Sigma, Sirui, Sony, Tamron and Unibind.
+In addition, some of the companies exhibiting this year are 360fly, AEE Technology, Atomos, Arri, Blackmagic, BlackRapid, Canon, Carl Zeiss, CeWe, DayMen, DJI, DNP, Epson, Fujifilm, GoPro, Hahnel, Hahnemühle, Hasselblad, Hoodman, HP, Ilford, JOBO, Kodak, Leica, Lensbaby, Manfrotto, Mitsubishi, Nikon, Noritsu, Olympus, Panasonic, Phase One, Phottix, Polaroid, Profoto, Ricoh Imaging, Ringfoto, Rollei, SanDisk, Sigma, Sirui, Sony, Tamron and Unibind.

 And of course, photokina 2016 will have demonstrations of state-of-the-art photo and video techniques, while offering attendees opportunities to try these out through a series of new events.

 The theme worlds at photokina will focus on photo copters (drones), action cameras, video creation and processing, cloud services, virtual and augmented reality, cameras in the Smart Home, as well as the latest photographic equipment and accessories.